Show trial

-A show trial is a public trial in which the judicial authorities have already determined the guilt or innocence of the defendant.
-The actual trial has as its only goal the presentation of both the accusation and the verdict to the public so they will serve as both an impressive example and a warning to other would-be dissidents or transgressors.
+A show trial is a public trial in which the guilt or innocence of the defendant has already been determined.
+The purpose of holding a show trial is to present both accusation and verdict to the public, serving as an example and a warning to other would-be dissidents or transgressors.

-Show trials tend to be retributive rather than corrective and they are also conducted for propagandistic purposes.
-When aimed at individuals on the basis of protected classes or characteristics, such trials are examples of political persecution.
+Show trials tend to be retributive rather than corrective, and they are also conducted for propagandistic purposes.
+When aimed at individuals on the basis of protected classes or characteristics, show trials are examples of political persecution.
 The term was first recorded in 1928.

 China

-During the Land Reform Movement, between 1 and 2 million landlords were executed as counterrevolutionaries during the early years of Communist China.
 After the Tiananmen Square protests of 1989, show trials were given to "rioters and counter-revolutionaries" involved in the protests and the subsequent military massacre.

 Chinese Nobel Peace Prize laureate Liu Xiaobo was given a show trial in 2009.
-Chinese writer and dissident Ma Jian argued that Gu Kailai, the wife of purged Communist Chinese leader Bo Xilai, was given a show trial in 2012.